knurling-rs/defmt/firmware/defmt-rtt/README.md

 ## Customization

-The RTT buffer size (default: 1024) can be configured with the `DEFMT_RTT_BUFFER_SIZE` environment variable.
-- use a power of 2 for best performance
+The RTT buffer size (default: 1024) can be configured with the `DEFMT_RTT_BUFFER_SIZE` environment variable in a tight memory situation.
+Use a power of 2 for best performance.
-- caution: the `sccache` compiler cache is not supported because [it does not honor environment variables](https://github.com/mozilla/sccache/blob/master/docs/Rust.md).

 ## Support